berthelemy/mark.berthelemy.net/index_simple.md

 ### What do I offer?

 Every project is different.
 Some may just involve creating a single document.
-Others may go as far as redesigning an organsation's internal document management system.
+Others may go as far as redesigning an organisation's internal document management system or web presence.

 Most will typically contain elements of the following: